wjp241/devillist/README.md

 # devillist

+User: I don't want to manually copy and paste coverletter

-a script for autofilling coverletter on Angelist
+Solution: a script for autofilling coverletter on Angelist

 # Recaps